She-Hulk: Attorney at Law: Future

-In November 2019, Feige stated that after She-Hulk was introduced in the series, the character would cross over to the MCU films.
+Feige stated in November 2019 that after She-Hulk was introduced in the series, the character would cross over to the MCU films.
 In February 2021, he said some of Marvel Studios' series, including She-Hulk and Moon Knight (2022), were being developed with the potential to have additional seasons made, in contrast to series like WandaVision (2021) which were developed as limited events that led into feature films.
 Coiro echoed this in August 2022, saying the series could get a second season or the character could appear in films.
 Gao had an idea for a second season but focused on telling a complete story with the first.
 She was hopeful that this as well as material cut from the first season would be able to be used in future projects.

-In January 2024, Maslany said a second season was unlikely, stating, "I think we blew our budget, and Disney was like 'No thanks!'". io9 contextualized Maslany's comments noting how Disney CEO Bob Iger's return to the company in November 2022 brought a reevaluation to the company's content output, including Marvel Studios'.
-They stated: "while Marvel works everything out, it’s not that a second season of She-Hulk has been completely abandoned.
+In January 2024, Maslany said a second season was unlikely, stating, "I think we blew our budget, and Disney was like 'No thanks!. io9 contextualized Maslany's comments noting how Disney CEO Bob Iger's return to the company in November 2022 brought a reevaluation to the company's content output, including Marvel Studios'.
+They stated: "while Marvel works everything out, it's not that a second season of She-Hulk has been completely abandoned.
 It just seems less likely than not at the moment", though agreed with Maslany that, because of its large budget, the series would need "major changes" with its visual effects to become more cost-effective.
+Winderbaum expressed interest in continuing the series in April 2026.
+The following month, Maslany called the character's future "open-ended" and felt Gao should be involved with any subsequent appearances because she believed Gao had a strong understanding of the tone and story of She-Hulk.